Adephumie/my-DevOps-projects-documentation/project-1/steps.md

 After setting this up, you can go ahead to destroy the EC2 instance.

-However, since I aam using a free-tier instance, I'll just Stop the EC2 instance.
-This is because we can use 750 hours (31.25 days) of t2.micro server per month for the first 12 months FOR FREE.
+However, if you are using a free-tier instance, you can stop the EC2 instance.
+This is because you have access to 750 hours (31.25 days) of t2.micro server per month for the first 12 months FOR FREE.
 When you stop an instance – it stops consuming available hours.

 You can launch and stop new instances when you need to, but by default, there is a soft-limit of maximum 5 running instances at the same time.

-But Note that every time you stop and start your EC2 instance – you will have a new IP address, it is a normal behavior, so do not forget to update your SSH credentials when you try to connect to your EC2 server.
+Please, Note that every time you stop and start your EC2 instance – you will have a new IP address, it is a normal behavior, so do not forget to update your SSH credentials when you try to connect to your EC2 server.